tracel-ai/burn/burn-book/src/import/onnx-model.md

 4. **Optimization**: Rust's compiler can further optimize the generated code for target architectures, thereby improving performance.

-As far as we know, Burn is the only deep learning framework that employs this technique, making it uniquely advantageous for running and training ONNX models.

 ### Sample Code for Importing ONNX Model